giyyanan/saleSynth/README.md

   KINDLY MAKE SURE TO PROVIDE THE API KEY IN config.JSON FILE BEFORE EXECUTING ANY CODE. visit https://platform.openai.com/api-keys for generating API keys.

 .
-Save the key genberate under OPEN_AI_KEY in config.json file.
+Save the key generated under OPENAI_API_KEY key in config.json file.

 .
-You can also set up the API key as an enviroinment variable and access it via process.env.OPEN_AI_KEY.
+You can also set up the API key as an enviroinment variable and access it via process.env.OPENAI_API_KEY.

 	for more inforamtion on API and Authentication, you can can refer openAI official documentation.